 Another thing I 100% lived in was this Patagonia Better Sweater full zip fleece jacket.
 I absolutely adore this thing; it is so warm and I had it layered under my parka every single day.
 Having this middle layer between your base layer and your heavy coat is a must for any Iceland winter packing list.

 You are absolutely going to want to protect your ears and eventually your face from the windy elements of an Icelandic winter.
-Whatever winter hat and scarf you have is just fine and you don’t necessarily need to buy anything new for your Iceland winter packing list.
+Whatever winter hat and scarf you have is just fine and you don’t necessarily need to buy anything new to add to your Iceland winter packing list.

 Merino Wool Base Layer

 A solid, comfortable base layer is a must for any “what to wear in Iceland for winter” packing list.
-My personal favorite happens to be this Smartwool base layer!
+My personal favorite happens to be this long sleeve crewneck from Unbound Merino; it is the softest I have ever worn and even more comfortable than my previous favorite Smartwool base layer!
+It’s a must for any Iceland winter packing list, but it’s also just a favorite base layer in general.

 Fleece-lined Pants